juliojoe/juliojoe/README.md

 🚀 **Looking for Opportunities:** Actively seeking employment opportunities in the field of data science.
 Passionate about applying my skills to make an impact 🌟.

 🌱 **Continuous Learner:** I believe in lifelong learning.
-Currently exploring Large Language Models, NLP.
+Currently exploring Large Language Models, More tricks on NLP and Computer Visioning.

 🌐 **Connect with Me:**
 - LinkedIn: